-As per a general comment received (dated 01 April 2020) from the Department of Agriculture, Forestry, and Fisheries (DEFF), if authorisation is granted for the development, no protected tree may be damaged or disturbed without a valid Forest Act License from the Department of Environment, Forestry and Fisheries.
-In addition, trees with active bird nest or other significant biodiversity features, may not be damaged or disturbed without a valid Fauna Permit from the provincial Department of Environment and Nature Conservation under the Northern Cape Nature Conservation Act (NCNCA), Act 9 of 2009 (if affected).
+As per the comment received (dated 01 April 2020) from the Department of Agriculture, Forestry, and Fisheries (DEFF), if authorisation is granted for the development, no protected tree may be damaged or disturbed without a valid Forest Act License from the Department of Environment, Forestry and Fisheries.
+In addition, trees with active bird nest or other significant biodiversity features, may not be damaged or disturbed without a valid Found Tenvironment and Nature Conservation under the Northern Cape Nature Conservation Act (NCNCA), Act 9 of 2009 (if affected).